 Life insurance pays out a set sum if you die while the policy is still in place.
 Its main aim is to help provide for those you leave behind.
 Essentially, you make monthly payments towards the policy and, if you die during its term, the beneficiaries get a lump sum of cash.
 If you don't, at the end of the policy you get the lump sum back plus interest which has built over the term.

 It's not a necessity, but worth considering if you're purchasing a property with a substantial mortgage or have dependents who rely on your income.
 In Luxembourg, no tax is paid on the premium or the capital gains over the course of the policy, meaning that it can also be an attractive way to manage your money.

 Finding the best insurance

-Price comparison sites topassur and assurances.lu are a good first point of call.
+Price comparison sites like topassur are a good first point of call.
 Simply select the insurance type you need and put in the requested details to get back a range of quotes.
 Remember to check the small print, as while cheaper deals may seem more attractive, you also want to ensure you're getting adequate coverage.